-- 5.21 At the start of each recorded meeting, the Chairperson is to make a statement to the effect that the meeting is being audio and audio visually recorded and may be broadcasted over the internet live or at any time after a meeting at the discretion of Council. - 5.22 A recording of each meeting of Council and Committee of Council is to be retained on Council's website for a minimum of 12 months.
+- 5.21 At the start of each recorded meeting, the Chairperson is to make a statement to the effect that the meeting is being audio and audio visually recorded and may be broadcasted over the internet live or at any time after a meeting at the discretion of Council. - 5.22 A recording of each meeting of Council and Committee of Council is to be retained on Council's website for a minimum of 12 months at the discretion of Council.
 Recordings of Council Meetings may be disposed of in accordance with the StateRecords Act 1998 (NSW).